Delay-Based Back-Pressure Scheduling in Multihop Wireless Networks: Queue-length-based Back-Pressure Algorithm

 To begin with, we define the \emph{queue differential} $\Delta Q_\sk(t)$ as

 and specify the back-pressure algorithm based on queue lengths as follows.

 {\bf Queue-length-based Back-Pressure (Q-BP) algorithm:}

-The algorithm needs to solve a MaxWeight problem with weights as queue differentials, and ties can be broken arbitrarily if there are more than one schedules that have the largest weight sum.
+The algorithm needs to solve a MaxWeight problem with weights as queue differentials, and ties can be broken arbitrarily if there is more than one schedule that has the largest weight sum.

-We establish the fluid limits of the system and prove throughput optimality of Q-BP using fluid limit techniques.
+We establish the fluid limits of the system in the following subsection.

-\subsection{Fluid limits}
+\subsection{Fluid Limits}

 We define the process describing the behavior of the underlying system as $\Markov=(\Markov(t), t=0,1,2,\cdots)$, where